 - improved bowel, liver and pancreatic health, and

 A dog's diet can also affect their behaviour and mood; a poorly balanced diet can be linked to aggression and a number of other behavioural issues such as:

 - excessive drinking

 Diet deficiency isn't the sole cause of these behavioural problems, but if you notice these behaviours manifest in your pup, a change in their diet may be a good place to start as many people who have switched their pets to a BARF diet have reported improvements in their dogs' physical health and behaviour.

 Chat to Your Vet or Animal Nutritionist

 So, is BARF good for dogs?
 Even though many dogs thrive on a BARF diet, it doesn’t mean all dogs will have the same experience.

-In case you're seriously considering a raw food diet for your pup but don't have the time to prepare a balanced meal plan, Petzyo can help.
+In case you're seriously considering a raw food diet for your pup and looking for best meat for dogs but don't have the time to prepare a balanced meal plan, Petzyo can help.
 We deliver all-natural and sustainably-sourced premium-quality pre-portioned raw dog food straight to your doorstep!